gjanders/SplunkVersionControl/README.md

 [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355)

 ## Release Notes
+### 1.0.9
+Version 1.0.8 caused an issue where the checkpoint file stopped getting created, fixed in this version

+### 1.0.8
+1.0.8 has Splunk 8 / python 3 changes only

 ### 1.0.7
 This version has a few major changes:
 - Restoration immediately after clicking the restore button rather than using lookup files